WINE LIBRARY

 TASTING NOTES

-Our boldest red of the Ranch offerings, the Capra offers the depth of the Tannat grape showing black fruit on the nose that carries into the mouth-filling palate of blackberry, black currant, ending in a long finish with hints of smoke.
+One of our boldest red offerings at the ranch, the Capra offers the depth of the Tannat grape showing black fruit on the nose that carries into the mouth-filling palate of blackberry, black currant, ending in a long finish with hints of smoke.

 — D.A.Ranch Team